Ryabn/Brobot/README.md

 A Four Legged robot in the making from scratch.
 <br>Currently uses:
+<br>Find video of working leg in images file
 <ul>
   <li>3 Servos (MG995's & MG996's)
   <li>Arduino Uno (will try to switch to nano)